jtillil/simpleRFNetwork/README.md

 To just reproduce the figures, run "generate_figures.R" in the "/publication" folder.
 All necessary output files are provided in "/publication/results".

+The figures used in the publication are provided in "/publication/figures".

 ### Functions
 #### simpleRFNetwork
 Generates a group-based random forest object that can be used for prediction and data inference.
 The Boruta variable selection procedure can be used to detect influential groups of predictors for a certain phenotype.